Kinase Inhibitors: Janus Kinase Inhibitors and Bruton’s Tyrosine Kinase Inhibitors

 Clinical Data for COVID-19

-Data regarding acalabrutinib are limited to the results from a prospective case series of 19 patients with severe COVID-19.25 Evaluation of the data to discern any clinical benefit is limited by the study’s small sample size and lack of a control group.
+Data regarding acalabrutinib are limited to the results from a prospective case series of 19 patients with severe COVID-19.25 The small sample size and lack of a control group limit evaluation of the data to discern any clinical benefit.

 Please see ClinicalTrials.gov for the latest information on studies of acalabrutinib for the treatment of COVID-19.